 We find stark differences in the way individuals seek information when the rank is egorelevant and when it is not.
 When the ego is at stake, subjects are more likely to choose information structures that are less informative and that make negative feedback less salient.
-The results do not support the idea that individuals choose information structures that are positively skewed to protect their ego.
-Our findings are based on the analysis of information structure choices separately, and reinforced by looking at the within-individual choice patterns.
-Furthermore, we find that subjects who are classified as information avoiding according to the Information Preference Scale by Ho et al. (forthcoming) are more likely to choose an information structure that is less informative and features less salient negative feedback.
+However, we find no evidence that subjects in the ego-relevant treatment are more likely to choose information structures that are positively skewed.
+Our findings are based on the analysis of information structure choices separately, and reinforced when estimating the relative importance of decision rules that best explain within-individual choice patterns.
+Furthermore, we find that subjects who are classified as information avoiding according to the Information Preference Scale by Ho et al. (forthcoming) are more likely to choose an information structure that is less informative and features less salient negative feedback.3

 Moreover, we find that the subsequent belief updating process is heavily influenced by the information structure selected.
-Individuals in the IQ treatment update less to negative feedback, but only when negative feedback is less salient.
+Subjects in the IQ treatment update less to negative feedback than subjects in the control, but only when negative feedback is less salient.
 We find a first indication for this in the endogenous treatment, where subjects receive signals from the information structure that they select into.
-The results are corroborated by our exogenous treatment in which subjects are placed into information structures to eliminate potential selection issues.
-Subjects update asymmetrically given ego-relevant signals, but only when the framing of the signals allows them to do so.
-When signals are not ego-relevant, subjects update to positive and negative feedback irrespective of its salience.
-Therefore we can reject the hypothesis that subjects not understanding less salient signals is the explanation for asymmetric updating in the ego-relevant treatment.
+The results are corroborated by our exogenous treatment, in which subjects are placed into information structures to eliminate potential selection issues.
+Moreover, when signals are not ego-relevant, subjects update equally to positive and negative feedback irrespective of its salience.
+Therefore we can reject the hypothesis that difficulty in the understanding of less salient signals can explain asymmetric updating in the ego-relevant treatment.